BartMassey/canvas-hw/README.md

 Note that the `--test` argument can be used to upload just one grade.
 This is useful to avoid spamming the list if something is configured wrong / you are unsure.
+Notice also that projects will be moved to `uploaded/` after their grades are uploaded: in particular the `--test` project (which is effectively a random one).

 ## Acknowledgments